sonjoonho/Imperial-College-Computing-Notes/CO339 Performance Engineering/06 - Memory Efficiency.md

 #### False Sharing

 This is the final control-flow hazard, and only occurs in multicore systems.
 It happens when two cores attempt to access data that will never be altered by the other, but those data are within the same cache line.
 This causes high *cache coherence traffic* for no reason, since they never modify the same memory.
 Hence *false sharing* since they are not actually sharing anything.
 This can occur when there are two counters on the same cache line.

+## Partitioning

+Partitioning is restricing a given address to be cached in a subset of the available slots.
+This reduces the number of slots that need to be considered when retrieving a cache line.
+Reducing the size of a cache has the same effect.